elidom/Cortical-Thickness/README.md

 # Check that there is now a new column named 'roi015_thickness'
 names(info_sujetos)
-info_sujetos$left_thickness # I recommend copying one of the results here and pasting it in the console after the 'ls' command to see if the information is correct
+info_sujetos$roi015_thickness # I recommend copying one of the results here and pasting it in the console after the 'ls' command to see if the information is correct

 # relevel groups
 info_subs$grupo <- relevel(info_subs$group, ref = "NT")  #Control group is called NT (Non-Therapists) in the dataframe